by Bill Yankosky (aka Yodaman)

 Whenever either of those ships attacked alone, the DS player couldn’t defend with any units that cost 3 or more.
 That meant expensive mains like Vader, Palpatine, Devastator, had to sit the engagement out and hope they had some chud friends around to block the attack.
 On top of that, the objectives also gave bonus to units during engagements.
 Raise the Stakes increase the LS unopposed bonus to 2 while it’s undamaged and Across the Anoat Sector gives a Smuggler’s unit that’s attacking alone a black blast.
 Raise the Stakes, like Asteroid Sanctuary, also included a copy of Cloud City Operative which could be used to move a focus token to an enemy unit that cost 2 or less to prevent blockers.
 Along with the Core Set Rebel objective Defense of Yavin 4, the Unblockables sets formed the backbone of the LS decks of both finalists in the first Star Wars LCG Worlds.
 The presence of the Unblockables decks completely changed how the DS had to approach building their own decks and approaching the game.

 This was a set that saw play for a decent amount of time.
 It gave DS some tools for capturing.
 After the DS player refreshes, the objective triggers to capture the top card of the LS player’s deck.
 Just taking away potential options is always a good thing.
 The set also included two copies of the pesky Jawa Scavenger, a free unit with a white tactic which bounced back to hand after losing an edge battle.
 The 2 cost event Utinni! captures an enemy enhancement without any restrictions.
-DS also got another copy of Twist of Fate
+DS also got another copy of Twist of Fate in this set which immediately made it a set that got included in decks.

 This set was a powerful limit 1 copy Navy objective that saw play fairly regularly through the later heyday of Navy dominance.
 The cards in the set are fine, but it was the objective itself that could have tremendous impact on the LS if it wasn’t dealt with quickly.
 While the objective is undamaged, it increases the cost of the first unit played by the LS player by 1.
 The objective was almost always guaranteed to be active at the start of the game and could slow down the LS player enough that the DS player could really set up a strong board in defense.